 - University of Wisconsin-Milwaukee Union Gallery, Miwaukee, Wisconsin.

 In 2016, Schettle curated the exhibition Ethos at the Charles Allis Art Museum, showcasing over 30 works from the University of Wisconsin-Milwaukee students and alumni.
 Since 2016, Schettle has worked as a curatorial assistant, events coordinator, studio technician, and art workshop coordinator for numerous non profits located in Oregon including the Sitka Center for Art and Ecology, Ecotrust, Michael Parsons Fine Art Gallery, and the Pittock Mansion Museum.
 In 2020, Schettle completed her third artist residency and first fellowship at the Sitka Center for Art and Ecology.
 In 2021, she was awarded a grant from the Alexa Rose Foundation to complete a series of microscopic photos and prints along the Boise River Greenbelt.
-Schettle is currently in her Thesis year as a MFA Visual Arts graduate student and a Teaching Assistant at Boise State University.
+Schettle is currently in her Thesis year as a MFA Visual Arts Graduate Student and a Drawing Instructor at Boise State University.

 Please visit Brie Schettle’s Instagram @bschettle to view her processes and learn more about her work.

 Studio at Burren College of Art Artist Residency, 2019.

 MFA Studio at Boise State University, 2021.